kubernetes-sigs/cluster-api/docs/book/src/developer/architecture/controllers/machine-pool.md

 * `failureMessage` - is a string that holds the message contained by the error.
 * `infrastructureMachineKind` - the kind of the InfraMachines.
 This should be set if the InfrastructureMachinePool plans to support MachinePool Machines.

-Note: once any of `failureMessage` or `failureMessage` surface on the machine pool, they cannot be restored anymore (it is considered a terminal error).
+Note: once any of `failureReason` or `failureMessage` surface on the machine pool who is referencing the InfrastructureMachinePool object, they cannot be restored anymore (it is considered a terminal error).

 Note: Infrastructure providers can support MachinePool Machines by having the InfraMachinePool set the `infrastructureMachineKind` to the kind of their InfrastructureMachines.
 The InfrastructureMachinePool will be responsible for creating InfrastructureMachines as the MachinePool is scaled up, and the MachinePool controller will create Machines for each InfrastructureMachine and set the ownerRef.
 The InfrastructureMachinePool will be responsible for deleting the Machines as the MachinePool is scaled down in order for the Machine deletion workflow to function properly.
 In addition, the InfrastructureMachines must also have the following labels set by the InfrastructureMachinePool: `cluster.x-k8s.io/cluster-name` and `cluster.x-k8s.io/pool-name`.
 The `MachinePoolNameLabel` must also be formatted with `capilabels.MustFormatValue()` so that it will not exceed character limits.